tichopad/alacritty-theme-switch/README.md

 The main configuration file is backed up before every merge.

-**Please note, that all comments inside the main configuration file are removed upon merge.**
+**Please note, that all comments inside the main configuration file are removed upon switch.**